When Two becomes Three…

 Add to that the fact that you are sleep-deprived.
 We’re not talking one hungover night or two late nights in a row.
 We’re talking continuous night-wakings and interrupted sleep for approximately the first year of your baby’s life.
 That’s 365 (at least) bad nights back-to-back.
 Sleep-deprivation is used as a form of torture for prisoners and criminals, so you know it’s serious stuff.

 That serious amount of lack of sleep itself can make you grumpy.
 But you can’t afford to be in a frump all day because you have a precious little baby to look after.
 So there’s minimal sleep plus fatigue plus looking after a newborn.
 With a smile and caffeinated energy.
 That sounds exhausting enough.
-Then there’s the usual housework for new mum and back-to-work routine for new dad.
+Then there’s the usual housework for new mum and back-to-work routine for new dad (or vice-versa if there are role reversals at play).
 There’s life.
 Which leaves you with no time, no energy and no willpower for your relationship.

 And when you do get some time from this overwhelmed/ beyond-exhausted state you are in, all you want to do is sleep, see mindless television, or see what other cool people who still have a life are up to through Facebook.
 You want to eat chocolate and other carbs.
 You want to drink wine, then remember you are breastfeeding, but drink some anyway.
 Sometimes, yes sometimes, you sit and watch mindless television with your better half until one or both of you fall asleep on the couch.